jparyani/mediagoblin/docs/source/siteadmin/deploying.rst

 No password will be assigned to this account, and you will not be able to log in as this user.
 To switch to this account, enter either::

-  sudo su mediagoblin  # (if you have sudo permissions)
+  sudo -u mediagoblin /bin/bash  # (if you have sudo permissions)

 or::

-  su mediagoblin  # (if you have to use root permissions)
+  su mediagoblin -s /bin/bash  # (if you have to use root permissions)

 You may get a warning similar to this when entering these commands::